Icinga/icingaweb2-module-director/doc/New-Custom-Property-Support.md

 - New 'variables' (director/host/variables) endpoint for hosts have been provided to update only the custom variables for the hosts.

 The implementation does not cover everything currently.
 It does not include the following:
-- There is no support for data list, data field category
-- The new custom property works only for Hosts
 - The visibility of the custom properties like password cannot be changed.
 They are always visible.